-For the last 15 years, Pobal, in collaboration with the Department of Children and Youth Affairs, has been publishing a report on the state of the early years sector in Ireland.
-The report, based on the survey completed by Early Learning and Care providers in Ireland, provides insights into childcare numbers, fees, staff qualifications and other aspects of early years sector.
+For the last 18 years, Pobal, in collaboration with Department of Children, Equality, Disability, Integration and Youth has been publishing a report on the state of the early years sector in Ireland.
+The report, based on the survey completed by Early Learning and Care and School Aged Childcare providers in Ireland, provides insights into childcare numbers, fees, staff qualifications and other aspects of early years sector.

 Annual Early Years Sector Profile Report 2018-2019:

 The report and county level data for the 2017/2018 year are below:

 Pobal developed Geosparcity index which categorises a childcare service or a geographical area in regard to the supply and demand for childcare.
 The index uses the census data on the number of children within a set distance as a measure of demand and the number of registrations, within the same distance, as a measure of supply.
 By looking at these numbers from a geographical perspective, we are able to determine if an area is well catered for or if it needs extra childcare places.